SwiftlyNoah/HideAndCSeek50/DESIGN.md

 }
 ```

-This singleton is injected as `@EnvironmentObject` in `HideAndCSeek50App.swift`, making it accessible throughout the view hierarchy without prop drilling.
+This singleton is injected as `@EnvironmentObject` in [`HideAndCSeek50App.swift`](ios/HideAndCSeek50/HideAndCSeek50App.swift), making it accessible throughout the view hierarchy.

-**Alternative Considered**: Passing auth state explicitly through view parameters.
-Rejected because it creates verbose code and makes refactoring harder.

 ---